LyricalProject/project/README.md

-# project
- Advanced Database Management Systems course project
+# Advanced Database Management Systems course project

-• Define and describe the project goal and its applications as well as its benefits in the real-world.
+### • Define and describe the project goal and its applications as well as its benefits in the real-world.
 Describe the problem and its solution that you propose.

 Many problems have occurred from COVID-19.
 Medicines are not enough, infirmaries lack space, people have no choice but to get treated at home.
 We noticed that people started to share medicines for people in need, share information about the availability of certain medicines in pharmacies.
 We decided to create a service for citizens of Kazakhstan where all information about medicines in nearby pharmacies of people in need will be stored in one website.
 People who is willing to share or sell their medicine can post about it and find each other.

-• Define the scope of the project.
+### • Define the scope of the project.
 Define the project scope that your team can finish the proposed goals (and project functions/features) within CSS348 class.
 Unfinished projects will be graded with low score.